 Carnegie Science and the Pontifical Catholic University of Chile Leopoldo Infante is a staff scientist at Carnegie Science and a full professor at Pontificia Universidad Católica de Chile (PUC).
 He earned his physics degree at PUC and his PhD at the University of Victoria, Canada.
 Infante directs Las Campanas Observatory and founded multiple astrophysics programs […]

-SOC Chair University of Colorado, Boulder Dr. Emily CoBabe-Ammann is the Senior Advisor and Assistant Vice Chancellor for Research and Innovation at the University of Colorado, serving as the Chief Research Strategist to develop new research directions that align with national interests and priorities.
-She is currently the Acting Executive Associate Director for the Center for […]
+AURA Board Vice-Chair, SOC Chair University of Colorado, Boulder Dr. Emily CoBabe-Ammann is the Senior Advisor and Assistant Vice Chancellor for Research and Innovation at the University of Colorado, serving as the Chief Research Strategist to develop new research directions that align with national interests and priorities.
+She is currently the Acting Executive Associate Director for […]

 University of Texas Daniel Jaffe is the Vice President for Research and Jane and Roland Blumberg Professor in the Department of Astronomy at The University of Texas at Austin.
 As Vice President, he oversees the University’s research infrastructure and several of its interdisciplinary centers and institutes including the Applied Research Laboratory, the Oden Institute, the […]